TLDR Pages

 TLDR Pages (stylized as tldr-pages) is a free and open-source collaborative software documentation project that aims to be a simpler, more approachable complement to traditional man pages.
-It's a collection of community-maintained help pages that covers command-line utilities and other computer programs.
+It's a collection of community-maintained help pages that cover command-line utilities and other computer programs.
 A page can be invoked by issuing the tldr command.
 The name comes from the word TL;DR, which is an abbreviation for "too long; didn't read", referring to man pages that are said to be too long by several users.

-As of December 2022, its repository on GitHub has more than 41,000 stars and 3,500 forks.
+As of July 2025, its repository on GitHub has more than 56,260 stars and 4,500 forks.

 History

-Romain Prieto started the project by making the first commit on the famous code hosting and version controlling site GitHub, on 8 December 2013 at 19:56:16 according to the timezone of their personal computer.
+Romain Prieto started the project by making the first commit on the popular code hosting and version control site GitHub, on 8 December 2013 at 19:56:16 according to the timezone of his personal computer.

 At first, only a handful of people were contributing to the project.
-By the end of 2015, with the help of unknown Chinese publications promoting it, the project has seen a rapid amount of growth in popularity on GitHub, leaving popular software and programming languages like Swift in behind.
+By the end of 2015, with the help of unknown Chinese publications promoting it, the project has seen a rapid amount of growth in popularity on GitHub, leaving popular software and programming languages like Swift behind.
 On 25 December 2015, the project ended up trending at 3rd place.
 By 27 December 2015, the repository had reached 2700+ stars, having gained approximately 700 of it only in a week.
-In the following day, the project reached to the front page of Hacker News.
+On the following day, the project reached the front page of Hacker News.
 After the post, the amount of stars received by the project reached to 3700+ and the project itself arrived at #1 in daily popularity within the day.
 The project had seen another bump in late 2017 and later kept a stable increase of popularity to this day.